|

 almost two and a half hours of conversations about names, figures and

-journalism suspenseful and interesting.
+journalism suspenseful and captivating.
 One of the reasons is that All

-also perhaps the best film portrait of newspaper journalism ever.
+but also among the finest cinematic portrayals of newspaper journalism ever.
 This is

-a movie for the patient viewer, but he is rewarded with a remarkably
+a movie experience for patient viewers, who in turn are rewarded with a remarkably

 well-directed film complemented by some brilliant performances.
 The